Gazbia Sirry: Career

 Six years after her imprisonment, in 1965, Sirry earned a fellowship to join the Huntington Hartford Foundation in Pacific Palisades, California, an artists' colony in the Santa Monica Mountains.
 There, she was introduced to the American style of Abstract Expressionism, which influenced the third developmental stage of her practice.
 The defeat of Egypt and its Arab allies by Israel in the Six-Day War, in 1967, is also considered a key factor in the transformations of Sirry's work.
 By this time, the artist was no longer including figural representations in her work, instead focusing on furthering her discovery of abstract line and color.
-From the 1970’s until her passing she fixated on expressionist “city scapes”.
+From the 1970's until her death she fixated on expressionist "city scapes".
 These exercises in color and line evoke complex city grids.
 In 1993, Sirry held a residency at the National Museum of Women in the Arts in Washington, DC.
 Soon after, an exhibition opened highlighting Arab women artists called Forces of Change that included three of her paintings.

-Sirry’s entire career of work has been described as a “complex political project” as her pieces reflect and respond to her experiences living under the political unrest of Egypt.
-In 2014, Shems Friedlander, professor of practice in the Department of Journalism and Mass Communication and director of The Photographic Gallery, described Sirry as, '‘a senior Egyptian artist who is recognised on an international level.
-Her value to both the University and Egypt is both as an artist and a historian of Egypt’s culture for over 60 years.
+Sirry's entire career of work has been described as a "complex political project" as her pieces reflect and respond to her experiences living under the political unrest of Egypt.
+In 2014, Shems Friedlander, professor of practice in the Department of Journalism and Mass Communication and director of The Photographic Gallery, described Sirry as "a senior Egyptian artist who is recognised on an international level.
+Her value to both the University and Egypt is both as an artist and a historian of Egypt's culture for over 60 years.
 She has both joined and led the trends in Egyptian art for several decades."
 In 2016, Sirry held her last exhibition titled 'Art Is My Life' which reflected on her 68 year long career, showcasing works from the 1940s to 2010.
 Sirry's paintings permanently reside at the Museum of Modern Egyptian Art in Cairo, the Alexandria Modern Art Museum, the Marine Museum in Alexandria, along with other establishments.
 She has been known to donate large amounts of her works to museums, national landmarks and public institutions around Egypt because of her belief that artists have an obligation to raise awareness of the contexts they are interpreting.

 Artistic impact

 Sirry and her art have majorly contributed to discourse pertaining to nationalism, cultural emancipation, gender politics, and individual freedoms within a sovereign state.
-She is the longest living female artist belonging belongs to a generation of artists of artists that came to prominence in the years before Nasser’s Revolution.
+She is the longest living female artist belonging belongs to a generation of artists of artists that came to prominence in the years before Nasser's Revolution.